Skip to content

 A southbound six-coach Pullman train, probably 'The Sheffield Pullman', has called at platform 2 and two of the train's Pullman stewards can be seen on the platform.

 In the right background, not in uniform, is the imposing figure of Station Master Harold Scampion.
 Nearer to the camera is Station Inspector Joe Hardacre wearing his uniform and gold braided peaked hat.
 Active in local politics, Joe had been Mayor of Grantham in 1953-54.
 He retired in November 1963, having worked on the railway since he was demobilised after World War 1.
 Harold Scampion also retired in 1963.
-On the left, wearing a red shirt, is Porter Denis Bainbridge.
+On the left, wearing a red shirt, is Porter Dennis Bainbridge.

 The short lengths of chain fitted to each of the cast iron roof support pillars are for securing barrows and trolleys that are not in use, to prevent them accidentally running onto the track.